 Move the cursor to the location where you want to paste the text, and then press [SHFT] [9] (PASTE).
 The contents of the clipboard are pasted at the cursor position.

 ■ Catalog Function

-The Catalog is an alphabetic list of all the commands available on this calculator.
-You can input a command by calling up the Catalog and then selecting the command you want.
+The Catalog is a list of all the commands available on this calculator.
+You can input a command by displaying the catalog screen and then selecting the desired command.